alonweinstein/chikn-egg-staker/README.md

 ## How to use this
 * `npm install`
-* Add your wallet address & private key to config.json
+* Copy sample-config.json to config.json, and add your wallet address & private key to config.json.
+This file will not *and should not* be added to the git repository.
+If anyone gains access to this file with your private key they can drain your wallet.
 * `npm run <project> -- <options>` without any options, the script will only claim the "egg" token

 For example, to claim & stake VMTycoon Businesses, run: